gvwilson/sensibleadventures/bookster/bookster.md

 "Gaeston!"
 Laeuc shouted.
 "Gaeston!"

 Vurt grabbed his collar and dragged him onward.
 "Come on!"  he shouted.
-They fled down the corridor ten strides behind the others.
+They ran down the corridor ten strides behind Razi and Erileine.
 Left, right, right again, and up a stairway tilted drunkenly on its side.

 Razi stopped at its top.
 "Make ready," he said quietly.
-Vurt hefted his sword grimly.
+Vurt hefted his sword, the smile on his face just an animal baring teeth.

 Three Hett came around the corner.
-There was no way Razi's quicksilver sword could have missed the first one, or Laeuc's spear the secon.
-The third stumbled on him as he went down, just in time for Vurt to take a stumping step forward and swing.
+There was no way Razi's quicksilver sword could miss the first one, or Laeuc's spear the second.
+The third stumbled over his fallen companions, just in time for Vurt to lunge forward and swing.

-Erileine looked at the three men lying dead on the stairs, turned, and threw up.
+Erileine looked at the three men lying dead on the stairs and threw up.

 ---

 There was nothing for them to do after that but follow the fireflies.
 First one and then another flew away without hesitation, always leading the upward toward the mountain's peak.
+The tilted tunnel floors made Erileine's back ache, and every time they had to negotiate a flight of stairs, she was sure she was going to twist an ankle.

-Their weary feet brought them to a double door twice Erileine's height and wide enough to drive a cart through.
-Erileine gasped as she followed her father through it and onto a balcony the size of Mapmarket Square.
+They finally reached a double door twice Erileine's height and wide enough to drive a cart through.
+The crisp smell of fresh mountain air beyond it was almost as good as the cold drink she had been craving for the previous half hour.
+Razi eased the door open, tapped his fingers together in front of his lips to signal 'be quiet', and slipped through.
+Vurt and her father followed, and then it was Erileine's turn.

+She gasped as she stepped onto a balcony the size of Mapmarket Square.
 Fresh scrapes and loose dirt on its otherwise polished surface showed where it had somehow slid out of the mountainside like a drawer.
 Its downward tilt made Erileine feel like one false step would send her tumbling into space.

-Below them lay a huge stone amphitheater that Erileine recognized from pictures and paintings filled with carved stone benches, waist-high walls, free-standing doors, and heavy sculptures that reminded Erileine of the pictures children drew of monsters.
-Globes of dayglass bigger than any piece Erileine had ever seen blazed yellow-white here and there.
-They had made it---they had reached the original peak of the mountain.
+Below them lay a stone amphitheater that Erileine recognized from pictures and paintings.
+Even after centuries of theft, neglect, and occasional vandalism, it was still full of carved stone benches, waist-high walls, free-standing doors that led nowhere, and heavy misshapen sculptures that looked more like the pictures children drew of monsters than like anything Erileine had ever seen.
+Globes of dayglass on newly-erected wooden pillars blazed yellow-white among them.
+They had made it---they had reached the mountain's peak.

 "There," Razi said, pointing.
-A flat-topped pyramid stood in the center of the amphitheater, identical in proportions to the mountain itself and to the one in Tinhead.
+A flat-topped pyramid stood in the center of the amphitheater, identical in proportions to the mountain itself and to the pyramid they had briefly seen in Tinhead.
 Beyond it, what had originally been a steep hillside was now a near-vertical cliff.

 The Hett had built a wooden stage around the pyramid to give themselves a level workspace.
-Their boots drummed on its planks as they hurried back and forth between the strange devices that surrounded it.
-An eerie blue light rose from one of the machines like steam from a kettle.
-A face, ten times larger than life and too narrow to be human, suddenly appeared above another, its mouth open as if to laugh or scream, then vanished.
+Their boots drummed on it as they hurried back and forth between devices that looked even more unsettling than the age-old statues.
+An eerie blue light rose from one machine like steam from a kettle.
+A face ten times larger than life and too narrow to be human suddenly appeared above another, its mouth open to laugh or scream, then vanished.

 The rumbling suddenly stopped.
-Razi cursed.
-"We must find a way down," he said.
+Vurt cursed.
+"We have to find a way to get down there."

-Vurt caught his sleeve.
-"Here."
-Sheathing his sword, he slipped the coil of rope off his shoulder and knotted it around the balcony's stone railing.
+Razi caught his sleeve. "*La*, allow me."
+Bottling his sword, he slipped a coil of rope off his shoulder and knotted it around the balcony's stone railing.
+Without bothering to test it, Vurt swung his false leg over the railing and slithered down the rope.

-"Will it take your weight?" the bookster asked.

-Vurt shrugged.
-"Only one way to find out, isn't there?"
-He swung his false leg over the railing and slithered down the rope.

-A minute later, the four of them stood together on the amphitheater floor.
-Ahead and below, the Hett hurried about their work.
+A minute later, the four of them crouched together on the amphitheater floor behind a pedestal twice Erileine's height.
+Ahead and below, the Hett hurried about their work unawares.

-"*La*, we have company," Razi whispered, pointing.
-Four soldiers were marching toward the center stage.
-Sitting upright on the sedan chair they carried was a middle-aged man in a plain gray uniform.
-He swayed slightly with the chair's motion, but looked neither right nor left.
+"*La*, look there," Razi whispered, pointing.
+Four soldiers marched toward the center stage with a sedan chair on their shoulders.
+The uniformed man sitting on it swayed slightly with the its motion, but looked neither right nor left.

 Vurt tightened his grip on his sword.
 "One of their magicians?"

 Razi nodded.
 "Just so.
 And *la*, do you see over there?
 I think they are the others."
 Two more sedan chairs stood empty next to the wooden stage.
-A uniformed woman with her hair pulled back in a severe white bun was being helped down from a third.
-She kept one hand on the shoulder of the soldier helping her as he led her over to where two others were standing.
+An elderly woman with her hair pulled back in a severe white bun stepped down from a third.
+She shook off the hand of a soldier who moved to help her and strode proudly toward the pyramid.

 Vurt made a sound in his throat.
 "You sure they're blind?"

-"*La*, they are, but not the soldiers," Razi said grimly.
+"Yes, but not the soldiers," Razi said grimly.
 "There are more of them than I had hoped."

 "So what do we do?"
 Erileine asked.

-Razi pointed at the arched doorway the sedan chair had come through.
-"If their magicians came from Forecastle, then the stone should come the same route.
-Perhaps there will be fewer guarding it than there are here."
+She had stopped counting after forty---there didn't seem to be any point knowing exactly how hopeless their mission was.

+Razi pointed at the square tunnel mouth that the sedan chair had come through.  "*La*, if the magician came from Forecastle, then perhaps the stone will come the same route.
+If we are careful, we could move closer---see there, the statue that looks like a sand miser wrestling an octopus?
+We could hide behind that to wait for it."

 "And then?"
 Vurt asked.

 Razi shrugged.
 What was there to say?

-They hurried toward the doorway Razi had spotted, bent nearly double to hide behind the stone pews and statues as they worked their way closer and closer to the cliff's edge.
+They crept toward the tunnel mouth Razi had pointed out, bent nearly double to stay as concealed as they could.
+Erileine was sure someone would see them, but the Hett who weren't busy preparing for whatever they were about to do had their eyes on the sky, crossbows ready in their hands.

-*Thummm…* Two more machines lit up, one purple, the other green.
+*Thummm…* Two more machines lit up, one purple, one green.
 They were the colors of the week, Erileine realized.
-Red, yellow---one machine for each day.  *Or maybe people named the days after the colors,* she thought.
+Red, yellow, orange, green, blue, purple---there was one machine for each day.  *Or maybe people named the days after the colors,* she thought.
 When the Pilots were involved, anything was possible.

 In the center of the stage, Hett soldiers lifted the lid off a bulky crate.
 Quickly but carefully, they levered its walls apart and cleared away matted straw to reveal a statue of a man with ram's horns curled on the sides of his head.

-"Saints and your creations," Razi whispered.
-"Oh, *la*, if you have ever sought balance in this world, help us find it now."
+"By all the named saints and their wondrous creations," Razi whispered.
+"Oh, *la*, you who raised us up, if you have ever sought balance in this world, help us find it now."

 "What is it?"
 Vurt asked, but the bookster was already two strides away, as light on his feet as a hunting tiger.

-Around a wall, through an empty doorway, past a statue of a bear with a bat's wings and a snake for a tail, up two stairs and down two more… With every step, Erileine was afraid one of the Hett would look their way, but their attention was focused on the pyramid and the machines around it.
-She glanced left.
-A handful of stumps on the cliffside showed where the Hett had cleared trees.
-There was nothing beyond that except the forest far below.

-A fourth machine came to life, adding orange to the swirling light.
-They were a hundred strides from the entrance the Hett wizard had come through.
+Around a wall, through an empty door frame, past a statue of a bear with a bat's wings and a biting snake for a tail, up two stairs and down two more…  A fourth machine *thummed* to life, adding orange to the swirling light.
+They were a hundred strides from the tunnel that the Hett wizard had come through.
 Eighty, fifty, twenty…

-Razi pulled up short as a squad of soldiers emerged from an opening in the ground, then a second.
+Razi pulled up short as a quartet of soldiers emerged from the opening, then a second.
 A gray-haired man, his face half-drowned by a heavy beard, followed them, and was followed in turn by a third squad.

 In his hands, the bearded man held a polished steel casket.
 Erileine's heart sank.
-It had to be the Pilot Stone, but there were a dozen soldiers around it.
-There was no way they could---
+It had to be the Pilot Stone, but there was no way the four of them could get past the dozen soldiers around it.
+They'd never even *reach* the soldiers---they'd be cut down by crossbows at the first shout of alarm.

 Razi stood and threw three blue vials in high arcs one after another.
-Even before they hit the floor he was running, his quicksilver sword in his hand.
+Even before they hit the floor he was running toward them, his quicksilver sword in his hand.

-"Hells!"
-Laeuc swore.
-"You could have told us you were going to---"

 *Crack!* *Crack!* *Crack!* Darkness billowed up from the shattering vials.
+Vurt whooped and charged after the bookster.

-"Stay here!"
-Vurt ordered, but his granddaughter was already running into the inky darkness that had swallowed the bookster.
+"Erileine!
+No!"
+Laeuc shouted, reaching for her a heartbeat too late as she swallowed her terror and ran into the inky darkness that had swallowed the bookster and her grandfather.

-She held her breath, expecting smoke, but just as in Forecastle the night of the riot, the darkness had no more taste or smell than a shadow.
+Erileine held her breath as she entered the darkness, expecting the choking smell of smoke, but just as in Forecastle on the night of the riot, the darkness had no more taste or smell than a shadow.
 Metal clanged on metal ahead of her.
 A cry for aid was suddenly cut off.

-She banged her shin hard against something as her grandfather shouted her name again.
+She banged her shin hard against something as her father shouted her name again.
 What had she been thinking?
 She couldn't help Razi---she didn't even know where he was.

 Suddenly she slipped on something wet.
 "Oof!"
 She fell clumsily to the floor.

 "*Ashenope!
+Ashenope arra te paurenatepe ejo!*"

+Her mind raced.  "*Ije!
+Atneseppe te!*"

-Ashenope arra te paurenatepe ejo!*" Someone grabbed her hand, holding tight when she tried to pull away, and pushed something heavy into her arms.
+"*Arra!*" Run!
+Whoever it was grabbed her arm, pulled her forward, and pushed something heavy into her arms.

-FIXME: Erileine replies

-Smooth, heavy, and cool to the touch…  She ran her hands over it, already knowing what they would tell her.
+Smooth, heavy, unnaturally cool and slick…  She ran her hands over it, already knowing what they would tell her.
 Angled sides, rounded corners, a flat top: it was the casket the Hett had been carrying.
 It was the Pilot Stone.

+"*Arra!*" the voice repeated.
+She heard a wet cough, then a final wheezing rattle, and then she was alone.
+She hugged the casket to her chest, rose first to her knees and then to her feet.

+The magical darkness cleared to reveal a scene of chaos.
+The bearded man's body lay motionless beside her.
+She had slipped on his blood, she realized vaguely.
+It was on her clothes.
+She would have to wash them.

+She looked up.
+By pure chance, she was hidden behind a pedestal whose statue had long since been stolen, smashed, or thrown off the mountain.
+She ducked her head and peered around the corner.

-The darkness cleared a few moments later to reveal a scene of confusion.
-Razi was on his knees, his hands behind his head, one crossbow against his back, another pointed at his chest.
+Razi was on his knees ten strides away, his hands behind his head, one crossbow against his back, another pointed at his chest from two strides away.
 The hilt of his sword lay just out of reach in a pool of quicksilver.
+Two bodies lay beside it.

 Ten strides away from him, Erileine's father and grandfather stood back to back surrounded by a circle of Hett.

-Two men lay beside the bookster, one groaning and the other silent.
-A third man---the one with the beard---lay motionless next to Erileine with a surprised look on his face.
-She swallowed her nausea and slid back behind the base of a nearby statue, the casket heavy in her hands.
-She glanced over her shoulder.
-The cliff's edge was only three long steps away.
+Somehow they had found each other in the darkness and not tried to run each other through by mistake.

+With that thought, the world came back into focus.
+She looked at the casket in her arms.
+She had to get rid of it and its contents before she was discovered.
+The amphitheater ended in a cliff just twenty strides away.
+Heart in throat, she began to pick her way toward it.

-"Drop your sword," a familiar voice barked.  "*Now*, old man, or I swear we will drop you."
-Jaromir strode forward, fury on his face and a naked blade in his hand.
+"Drop your weapons *now*!" a familiar voice barked.
+"Do it, or I swear we will drop you."
+Jaromir strode out of the tunnel mouth, fury on his face and a sword in his hand.
+Laeuc lowered his spear.
+A moment later, he elbowed his father-in-law hard in the ribs.

-Erileine shrank back and squeezed her eyes shut.
-He couldn't.
-He couldn't---not her papaere.
+Reluctantly, Vurt set his sword down at his feet, his face twisted in anger.

-Jaromir halted in front of Razi and Vurt.  "*Auedje ne atarappa paurenatepe ke fe iuadje te?*" he demanded coldly.
+Jaromir halted in front of Razi.  "*Auedje ne atarappa paurenatepe ke fe iuadje te?*" he demanded coldly.

 Razi smiled politely.  "*La*, my apologies, but I don't speak---"

 "Yes you do," the Hett said in angry Gandan-o.
-"Where is it?"
+"Where is the stone?"

 Razi shrugged.
 "I swear, I do not know."